Disaster Science and Emergency Services

 Fire Protection Technology (FIRE)

-FIRE:100 Introduction to Fire Protection (4 Credits)
+FIRE 100 Introduction to Fire Protection (4 Units)

 History and philosophy of fire protection; introduction to agencies involved; current legislative developments; discussion of current related problems, expanding future of fire protection and career orientation.
 (Formerly 2230:100)